nextleap-project/countermitm/talks/2018_talk_lausanne_jan_17/talk.rst

 ----

-ClaimChain and out-of-band verification
+ClaimChain and Out-Of-Band verification
 ---------------------------------------

-design approach:
+Design approach:

 - users trigger their MUAs to compare key **histories** (own and common contacts)